 Kevin has qualifications in economics [BA(Mod; MLitt], politics [MA; PhD] and in corporate law and governance from the Law Society of Ireland and the Institute of Directors.

-Since joining DCU in 2010, he has served as Associate Dean for Research (2012-16) and as Chairperson of the MA Political Communication programme (2010-present).
+Since joining DCU in 2010, he has served as Head of the School of Communications (2017-present), Associate Dean for Research (2012-16) and as Chairperson of the MA Political Communication programme (2010-present).
 From 2008 to 2010 he was Head of the Department of Film and Media at the National Film School, IADT, Dun Laoghaire.